About Trista: I am Here to Help You Feel Seen, Supported, and Confident in Your Parenting Journey

 Becoming an Adoptive Mom

-A judge terminated the biological parents rights to get their children back and we were offered the opportunity to adopt them.
+A judge terminated the biological parents rights to their children and we were offered the opportunity to adopt them.
 We knew they were meant to be ours.
 My husband and I adopted them and we became their forever family.

 We pressed pause on fostering after that, wanting to make sure our daughters (the first time I said that word, was so surreal) knew, without a doubt, that they were home.